South Burlington's Recreation Path and Pedestrian Facilities

 Don't use the bike or ped options currently?
 Only drive through the City?
 With upcoming improvments, your driving experience will also improve, as designated space for bikers and pedstrians will be developed.

-If you know of a some areas that gaps filled and you don't see it on the chart above, please contact Ashley Parker.
-She is the City liazon for the Bike and Ped Committee.
+If you know of some areas that gaps filled and you don't see it on the chart above, please contact Ashley Parker.
+She is the project Manager for the projects covered by the Penny for Paths funding.